2024 / 71min / Colour / 2.35:1 / Cantonese / Chi-Eng Subtitles / Documentary / Hong Kong

 - West Lake International Documentary Festival - Glory of Documentary (2024)

-2025 / Feature Documentary / Hong Kong
+2025 / Documentary / Hong Kong

 Release Date: 2025 Spring